tongyuantongyu/vs-NNVISR/docs/install.md

 For manual installation you have to place the DLL libraries along with NNVISR.
 Additionally, for TensorRT 8.6, NNVISR may use cuDNN depending on the network.

+Dependencies for TensorRT 8.6 version can be downloaded at [here](https://github.com/tongyuantongyu/vs-NNVISR/releases/download/assets/deps.windows.trt8.6.7z).
+Dependencies for TensorRT 10.0 version can be downloaded at [here](https://github.com/tongyuantongyu/vs-NNVISR/releases/download/assets/deps.windows.trt10.0.7z).

+You can also download libraries from their official source:

 `TensorRT` can be downloaded at
 [TensorRT Download page](https://developer.nvidia.com/tensorrt/download).